janegca/fem-challenges/02-faq-card/README.md

 ## Design Decisions

 - designed for mobile (375px) first, media query will handle large page sizes
+- decided the graphic was not part of the FAQ itself but a presentation element, gave it its own section
 - used a free online site (aconvert.com) to rotate the icon-arrow-down.svg figure and create an icon-arrow-up.svg file